WayneDW/WayneDW.github.io/_posts/2025-08-03-generative_transformer.md

 A naïve way to process images with transformers is to flatten them into 1D token sequences and train an autoregressive model.
 However, this leads to long sequences — especially for high-resolution images — making it hard to capture spatial correlations and causing high computational cost and slow inference.

-To learn the spacial correlations more efficiently, MaskGIT {% cite chang2022maskgit %} leverages the codebook from VQ-VAE {% cite oord2017vqvae %} and adopted a bi-direction transformer with non-autoregressive decoding to speed-up the inference.
+To learn the spacial correlations more efficiently, MaskGIT {% cite chang2022maskgit %} leverages the codebook from VQ-VAE {% cite oord2017vqvae %} and adopted a bi-direction transformer decoder with parallel non-autoregressive decoding to speed-up the inference.

 <figure style="text-align: center;">
     <img src="/images/maskgit.png" width="600" height="300" />